 Sometimes being picked up by an Uber feels like a “limo” type experience.
 However, some injuries can be prevented by wearing a seatbelt.
 Make sure to buckle up anytime you get in a car with anyone.

-If you were in an Uber of Lyft Accident Seek Help Right Away
+If you were in an Uber of Lyft Accident Call our Uber Accident Attorneys Now

 All of these accidents can cause serious injuries.
 If you were in an accident you should seek prompt medical attention and get checked out by a doctor.
 Even if you don’t have pain right away you may experience symptoms several days after the accident.